oscar-gom/oscar-gom/README.md

 ### 🧑 About me

-I'm a mobile developer from Spain currently working on a journaling app (hobby project).
+I'm a mobile developer from Spain.
 I’m looking for a job.
 If you want to talk to me, hit me up on LinkedIn 😄

 ---